Ersanio/snes-assembly-book/docs/the-basics/memory.md

 ## ROM

 ROM stands for "Read-Only Memory" and it's exactly that: memory that can be only read.
 This means that you cannot change the ROM by storing values to it with ASM.
 You can say it is the game or program itself, which contains all the ASM code and data tables, as well as assets like graphics, music, and so on.
-Alternatively: It’s the .smc/.sfc/.fig/etc. file which you load in emulators.
+Alternatively: It's the .smc/.sfc/.fig/etc. file which you load in emulators.

 ## RAM

 RAM stands for "Random-Access Memory".
 This is the dynamic memory which allows anything to be written to it at any time.
 You could say that this is the place where you have variables which are important and have meaning.
 RAM can be written to in order to achieve a certain effect.
-For example, if you write $04 to the player’s extra lives, then the player will have exactly 4 extra lives.
+For example, if you write $04 to the player's extra lives, then the player will have exactly 4 extra lives.

 The SNES RAM is 128kB big, and it is located at addresses $7E0000-$7FFFFF.
 The SNES RAM is completely generic.
 There is no such rule as "address $7E0120 is used for lives in every SNES game ever".
 You define the purpose of RAM yourself, by writing ASM code.